air-controller/air-controller-desktop/README.md

-3）Open the desktop application
+3. Open the desktop application

-4）Make sure your phone and computer have been connected to the same network, and open the application on your phone.
+4. Make sure your phone and computer have been connected to the same network, and open the application on your phone.

 **That's all, enjoy it!**

 # Build and run.

+1. Install the latest Flutter SDK on your computer.

-1) This project is developed by the Flutter framework.
+This project is developed by the Flutter framework.
 You should install Flutter first on your computer.

 Make sure: